Twin Cities, Gemini

-Donato and Feliciano stared blankly at the empty space Enzo had once occupied.
+Donato and Feliciano stared blankly at the empty space Tomas had once occupied.
 One second he was there, and the next he was gone.

 A wail of terror rang out from overhead.
 Upon looking upwards, Donato and his son found a pair of legs kicking and flailing above them in the darkness.
-Those brand-name polished shoes were undeniably Enzo’s.
+Those brand-name polished shoes were undeniably a Campana specialty.
 His upper body and the rest of the ceiling were hidden in shadow, but something was definitely up there.

-While Donato stared, Feliciano scrambled forward, grabbed Enzo by his legs, and tried to pull him down.
+While Donato stared, Feliciano scrambled forward, grabbed Tomas by his legs, and tried to pull him down.
 For his efforts, he was gifted several kicks to the face that forced him to release the man.

 “First it was the children.
 Then you took away Francis.
 You made my Cadence sad.
 And then you took Conta.
 And you made me very, very mad.”

 A sickening crack resounded from above.
-Enzo’s kicking became more intense and frantic as a wheeze replaced the wailing.
+Tomas’s. kicking became more intense and frantic as a wheeze replaced the wailing.
 And then—

 —his body hit the ground like a ragdoll.
 Instead of hopping to his feet, however, he rolled around on the floor clutching his throat.
 On his pale skin there hidden away by his hands was a sharp, purple imprint of a hand.
 He scratched at this imprint, chest moving up and down fruitlessly.
 His face paled, purpled, blued as he scrambled onto his knees and dragged himself over to Feliciano and Donato.
 Donato skirted backwards, while Feliciano rushed forward with concern.
-The younger man was pulled down by Enzo to the man’s eye level as the older man foamed at the mouth.
+The younger man was pulled down by Tomas to eye level as the older man foamed at the mouth.
 There, Feliciano was able to see the terror that was in the man’s eyes.
 The Campana had seen something up in those shadows.
 Something horrifying, something grotesque, something Feliciano didn’t want to see.

-Letting out a death rattle, Enzo collapsed into Feliciano’s arms.
+Letting out a death rattle, Tomas collapsed into Feliciano’s arms.

 Feliciano froze and turned.
 “Dad—”